smithashley/Covid-Employment-Recovery/README.md

 # Covid-19 Employment Recovery

-This project explores the effect Covid-19 has had on job growth for Virginians at different income levels with the use of Azure Data Factory, Azure Data Lake Storage, Azure Databricks, Azure Synapse Analytics, and Tableau.
+This project explores the effect Covid-19 has had on job growth for Virginians at different income levels with the use of Azure Data Lake Storage, Azure Databricks, Azure Synapse Analytics, and Tableau.

 ![](https://github.com/smithashley/Covid-Employment-Recovery/blob/main/images/azurec_diag.png)